-Where appropriate, students, who have EAL, may be awarded access arrangements for tests, examinations, assessments, etc. This may be in the form of bi-lingual dictionaries, extra time, etc. as per the Joint Council for Qualifications (JCQ) criteria.
-The awarding of these access arrangements is based on assessment of the student and in line with the criteria as stipulated in the JCQ Access Arrangements and Reasonable Adjustments document (see below) and will form part of the normal working arrangements of the student in classroom practice.
+Where appropriate, students, who have EAL, may be awarded access arrangements for tests, examinations, assessments, etc. This may be in the form of bilingual dictionaries, extra time, etc. as per the Joint Council for Qualifications (JCQ) criteria.
+The awarding of these access arrangements is based on assessment of the student and in line with the criteria as stipulated in the JCQ Access Arrangements and Reasonable Adjustments document (see below) and will form part of the normal working arrangements of the student in classroom practice and mock tests and examinations.
+The most up-to-date rulings for access arrangements for GCSE must be consulted, in addition to this policy, as changes may be implemented by JCQ after ratification of this policy.

-As per the criteria stated in the JCQ Access Arrangements and Reasonable Adjustments document, the EAL Co-ordinator or the SENDCo must determine the needs of the individual candidate.
+As per the criteria stated in the JCQ Access Arrangements and Reasonable Adjustments document, "the EAL Co-ordinator or the SENDCo must determine the needs of the individual candidate.
 Not all candidates for whom English is an additional language will need to use a bilingual translation dictionary.
-Very few bilingual translation dictionary users will need to have 10% extra time.
+Very few bilingual translation dictionary users will need to have 25% extra time".

-In subjects where a dictionary is not permitted, 10% extra time will not be available.
+In subjects where a bilingual dictionary is not permitted, 25% extra time will be available.
 Extra time must only be awarded by the EAL Co-ordinator or the SENCo where all of the following exist:

-- the candidate's first language is not English, Irish or Welsh; - the candidate entered the United Kingdom within three years of the examination(s) with no prior knowledge of the English Language; - English is not one of the languages spoken in the family home; - prior to their arrival in the United Kingdom the candidate was not educated in an International school where some or the entire curriculum was delivered in English; - prior to their arrival in the United Kingdom the candidate was not prepared for or entered for IGCSE qualifications where the question papers were set in English; - prior to their arrival in the United Kingdom the candidate was not prepared in English for other qualifications, e.g. IELTS qualifications, Preliminary English Tests; - the candidate has to refer to the bilingual translation dictionary so often that examination time is used for this purpose, delaying the answering of questions; - the provision of 10% extra time reflects the candidate's usual way of working with the dictionary.
+- the candidate's first language is not English, Irish or Welsh; - the candidate entered the United Kingdom within three years of the examination(s) with no prior knowledge of the English Language; - English is not one of the languages spoken in the family home; - prior to their arrival in the United Kingdom the candidate was not: - educated in an international school where some or the entire curriculum was delivered in English; - o prepared for or entered for IGCSE qualifications where the question papers were set in English; - prepared in English for other qualifications, e.g. IELTS qualifications, Preliminary English Tests; - the candidate has to refer to the bilingual translation dictionary so often that examination time is used for this purpose, delaying the answering of questions; the provision of 25% extra time reflects the candidate's normal way of working with the dictionary.

-Extra time will not be awarded to a candidate using a bilingual translation dictionary in order to compensate for difficulties in reading and writing in English.
+Extra time must not be awarded to a candidate using a bilingual translation dictionary to compensate for difficulties in reading and writing in English.